iterative/dvc.org/content/docs/start/index.md

 ### Data Management

 - **[Data and model versioning]** is the base layer of DVC for large files, datasets, and machine learning models.
-Use a standard Git workflow, but without storing large files in the repo (think "Git for data").
-Data is stored separately, which allows for efficient sharing.
+Use a standard Git workflow (think "Git for data"), but without storing large files in the repo.
+Data versions are stored separately, allowing for efficient sharing.

-- **[Data and model access]** shows how to use data artifacts from outside of the project and how to import data artifacts from another DVC project.
+- **[Data and model access]** covers using data artifacts from outside of the project and/or importing data artifacts from another DVC project.
 This can help to download a specific version of an ML model to a deployment server or import a model to another project.

 - **[Data pipelines]** describe how models and other data artifacts are built, and provide an efficient way to reproduce them.
 Think "Makefiles for data and